iluwatar/java-design-patterns/adapter/README.md

 In plain words

 > Adapter pattern lets you wrap an otherwise incompatible object in an adapter to make it compatible with another class.
+> This pattern is especially useful when integrating legacy systems with modern code.

 Wikipedia says